Twitter security slammed after rogue employee deactivates Trump's account

 WHAT TWITTER'S 280-CHARACTER LIMIT COULD MEAN FOR PRESIDENT TRUMP AND US POLITICS

-Matt Tait, a senior cybersecurity fellow at the Robert Strauss Center, outlined some of the potential mayhem that a rogue employee could cause via Trump’s Twitter account.
+Matt Tait, a senior cybersecurity fellow at the Robert Strauss Center, tweeted a series of satirical comments on the incident but warned that the employee involved could be in legal hot water.

 “What if someone had hijacked the President's Twitter and issued policies for DHS or DOD that the department wasn't aware it had to implement?,” he tweeted.

-Note: This story has been updated to clarify the tone of Matt Tait's tweets.